albfan/bash-ini-parser/t/README.md

 ## automation

-Although every test is executable by itselft an only depends on sharness, that's not operative. this test suite relays on [prove](http://search.cpan.org/dist/Test-Harness/bin/prove) and ancient and good-know [make](http://www.gnu.org/software/make/) to complete the test suite.
+Although every test is executable by itself an only depends on sharness, that's not operative. this test suite relays on [prove](http://search.cpan.org/dist/Test-Harness/bin/prove) and ancient and good-know [make](http://www.gnu.org/software/make/) to complete the test suite.
 Launch it with

     make